lybic/demo-lybic-with-langchain-gradio/README.md

 # Build a GUI Agent with LangChain, Gradio, and Gemini

+This is a single-model branch repository (one model is responsible for both planner and groudning).
+If you are looking for a dual-model branch repository (two different models, one dedicated to planner and the other to groudning), please click [here](https://github.com/lybic/demo-lybic-with-langchain-gradio/tree/gemini_planner_uitars_grounding).

+Using two models will achieve better results than using a single model.

+---

 This repository provides a step-by-step tutorial for building a GUI Agent that can understand and execute complex tasks on a computer.